Auckland Harbour Bridge: Fierce gusts see speeds reduced, lane closures possible

-Wild weather hitting Auckland has forced motorists to reduce speeds on the Auckland Harbour Bridge, with a warning that lane closures are likely across the afternoon.
+Wild weather hitting Auckland has forced motorists to reduce speeds on the city's harbour bridge, with a warning that lane closures are likely across the afternoon.

 Auckland is currently under a strong wind and heavy rain watch for the coming six hours.